-As a criminal defense attorney, located in North Charleston, South Carolina, I have seen lives ruined by methamphetamine (meth).
+As a criminal defense attorney in North Charleston, SC, I have seen lives ruined by methamphetamine (meth).
 Use, possession and sale of meth can send you to prison and you will go through life with a felony charge.
 In this article, I will define meth, discuss the penalties, possession of paraphernalia and the difference between cocaine and methamphetamine.

 What is Methamphetamine?

 Methamphetamine is a white crystalline drug that people take by snorting, smoking or injecting it.
 Some even take it orally, but all develop a strong desire to continue using it because the drug creates a false sense of happiness and well-being—a rush of confidence, hyperactiveness, and energy and some also experiences a decreased appetite.
 The effects of meth usually last from 6 to 8 hours but can last up to 24 hours.
 The first experience might involve some pleasure, but from the start, meth begins to destroy the user’s life.

 Meth is used by individuals of all ages but is most commonly used as a “club drug,” taken while partying in nightclubs or at rave parties.
 Its most common street names are ice or glass.
 Meth is a dangerous and potent chemical and, as with all drugs, a poison that first acts as a stimulant but then begins to systematically destroy the body.
 Thus, it is associated with serious health conditions, including memory loss, aggression, psychotic behavior and potential heart and brain damage.
 Highly addictive, meth burns up the body’s resources, creating a devastating dependence that can only be relieved by taking more of the drug.
 Meth’s effect is highly concentrated, and many users report getting becoming addicted from the first time they use it.